bkeepers/git-history/article.md

 ## Amend Recent History

 The safest and likely most common form of rewriting the git history is to amend the latest commit.
-For whatever reason, the human brain seems wired to remember something important just after pressing the "Send" button on an email.
+For whatever reason, the human brain seems wired to remember something important just after pressing the "Send" button on an email, and the right words always come to mind after a conversation is over.
 Likewise, I often realize I made a mistake immediately after making a commit in git.

 This article was written in a [git repository](https://github.com/bkeepers/git-history).
 The first commit was to create a README explaining the purpose of the repository.